 Check some of the RN171 updates - some cool new settings have been added since v32.
 Not all are directly supported by the WiFlySerial class yet. … contributions welcome.

 8:18 pm • 17 August 2013

 bilalhammoud21 said: hi, when i try to connect to a wifi network from the command mode it connects just perfect, but when i exit it and try to run some sketch like the wifly webclient it just hangs on and freezes, i was thinking maybe it has something to do with the wifly configuration but i tried every possibility and still not working

 Please check the network setting parameters on the sketches - they have settings to identify which network credentials to use for connecting.

-joeweatherballoon asked: I'm attempting to use the USART on my Arduino Pro Mini.
+joeweatherballoon said: I'm attempting to use the USART on my Arduino Pro Mini.
 I set up pins 0 and 1, and issue begin(9600).
 When I attempt to write bytes, I see nothing on the TX line.
 I placed my oscilloscope on the TX line and it doesn't wiggle like I would expect for the data sent by the USART.
 Can you help?

 Normally pins 0 and 1 on Arduino’s drive the built-in USB … try using 2 and 3.